PeterBengtson/Ooloi-docs/ADRs/0011-Shared-Structure.md

 The shared structure system handles a wide range of spanning musical elements:

-- **Simple connections**: Ties between identical pitches, basic slurs over a few notes
+- **Simple connections**: Ties between identical pitches, basic slurs over a few notes within measures
-- **Cross-measure elements**: Dynamic hairpins (crescendo/diminuendo) spanning multiple measures
+- **Cross-measure elements**: Slurs and dynamic hairpins (crescendo/diminuendo) spanning multiple measures and voices
 - **Multi-staff elements**: Slurs connecting notes across different staves in piano music
-- **System-wide elements**: Long slurs spanning entire musical systems in complex works
+- **System-wide elements**: Long slurs spanning entire musical systems in complex orchestral works
 - **Other spanning attachments**: Glissandos, ottava markings, pedal markings, and other elements that extend across musical time

 For a detailed implementation example, see [ADR-0013: Slur Formatting](0013-Slur-Formatting.md), which demonstrates how the shared structure system is applied to slur rendering using convex hull algorithms and dual Bézier curves.